Characteristics of raspberry plant

 Raspberry is a plant from North Asia and Eastern Europe.
 It is believed to have been first found on Mount Ida in Greece, because the Romans gave it the name Idaeus meaning “from Mount Ida.”

 In fact, you can find plenty of them there, although it grows almost everywhere in Europe except in far northern areas.
-In atlantic climates, it appears in lowland forests, heaths and rocky places, while in warmer climates it is found in higher areas, especially in mountain forests.
+In Atlantic climates, it appears in lowland forests, heaths and rocky places, while in warmer climates it is found in higher areas, especially in mountain forests.

 It is believed that the Romans promoted its cultivation in Europe.
 Many seeds of different varieties have been found in some remains of Roman fortifications in England.